-- Attach reflective tape or stickers to your child’s costume so drivers can see them in the dark.
+- Enhance visibility.
+Attach reflective tape or stickers to your child’s costume so drivers can see them in the dark.
 Having kids carry a flashlight or wear glow-in-the dark bracelets is also a smart way to make sure your child is easy to see.

 - Make sure shoes fit.
 Big floppy shoes that are hard to walk in may cause kids to fall.